via-tools/underscore/README.md

 ## Feature Addition

-Got a fullsec scriptor you use frequently? chats.tell { to:"tools", "tools.lib request" }
+Got a fullsec scriptor or a handy function you use frequently? chats.tell { to:"tools", msg:"tools.lib request" }